drug-design/course/docs/chapters/conformational-analysis.md

 ### How to Reduce Conformational Search?

-The comprehensive scanning of the surface becomes rapidly impractical; one has to find ways to reduce the number of points.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/how-to-reduce-conformational-search-30967d0f'><i class='fa fa-play' aria-hidden='true'></i></button>The comprehensive scanning of the surface becomes rapidly impractical; one has to find ways to reduce the number of points.
 In fact all the geometries inside a given well correspond to a same family of conformers.
 Therefore, one conformation will be sufficient for representing the entire family.
 At this point the conformational analysis is reduced to the identification of all the families of conformers for the molecule concerned.
 *[conformational analysis]: The study of the geometries and their associated energies for a given molecule.
 *[nce]: New Chemical Entity: a compound not previously described.